top of page

 But even in ancient times there were those who doubted that Moses could have written the whole thing.
 Such passages as Deuteronomy 34:5-12, which records Moses' death, were often cited to show that Moses did not write all of the content.
 It was commonly believed that his faithful follower Joshua had added that section.
 But what does a scientific observation reveal about the authorship?

-A detailed examination reveals that these books are full of repetitions and contradictions that strongly indicate the lack of style by a single author.
+A detailed examination reveals that these books are full of repetitions and contradictions that strongly indicate a lack of style by a single author.
 At first, scholars thought that there were only two earlier documents, one called the Yahwist source, and the other the Elohist source, based on the way each referred to God's name.
 But it soon became clear that Genesis and the Exodus also contained a priestly cast to it, against the other that contained many of the old stories involving historical traditions.
 Now there were three sources, and it didn't take long to identify a fourth.
 The unique style of the Book of Deuteronomy set it apart from the other three.
-These four sources are called by their first letters J, E, P, D. The 'J' instead of a 'Y' comes from the German word Jahve, for it was German scholars who first proposed the abbreviations.
+These four sources are called by their first letters J, E, P, D. The 'J' instead of the 'Y' comes from the German word Jahve, for it was German scholars who first proposed the abbreviations.

 It was Julius Wellhausen in 1878 who broke down the narrative sources for the first five books.
 A brief sketch of his work will show the proposed development in which the early and mostly oral traditions of Israel were gradually written down, preserved in four written documents, and then combined to make one Pentateuch.